simonorozcoarias/TIP_finder/README.md

 TIP_finder was developed using Python3 (3.8) and following libraries: sys, time, os, subprocess, argparse, MPI4py.
 In the other hand, TIP_finder_utils.py requires the additional libraries: math, Pandas, matplotlib, Seaborn and SciPy.

 ## Installation:
-We highly recommend to use and install Python packages within an Anaconda enviroment.
+We highly recommend to use and install Python packages within an Anaconda environment.
 To create, execute the command below:
 ```
 conda create -n tip_finder python=3.8
 ```